Annular Tear

 An Annular Tear, also known as an annulus fissure, is a tear (or rip) of the annulus fibrosis, or outside of the disc in the spinal column.
 This outer ring of the disc acts as a resilient material that protects the inner disc from getting damaged and structurally supports the spinal column.
 Tearing of the annulus can produce pain and inflammation due to the injury of the fibers within its structure.
 An annular tear often leads to a disc herniation wherein the inner, gelatinous material is forced out through the tear in the annulus.

-Causes of Annular Tear
+Causes of an Annular Tear

 Most annular tears are the result of weakening of the fibers from the natural aging process when your discs develop normal wear and tear.
 The process of wear and tear can cause a disc to degenerate, which is known as a degenerative disc disease.
 Another significant cause of annular tears is if you sustain any form of spinal trauma, such as from an impact from a motor vehicle collision, or an accident from a fall or sports-related injury.

-Symptoms of Annular Tear
+Symptoms of an Annular Tear

 Symptoms commonly associated with an annular tear include: